obsidian-community/obsidian-full-calendar/README.md

 There are a few steps you'll need to do to add a Google Calendar to Obsidian:

 1. [GCal] Go to calendar settings.
 2. [GCal] Share calendar with the public.
+Make sure the dropdown is set to "see all event details".
 3. [GCal] Copy your `Calendar ID` from the "Integrate calendar" section in settings.
 4. [Obsidian] Add a new calendar in settings, set the type to `Google Calendar (readonly)`, and choose your color